cric96/experiment-2022-acsos-round-rl/README.md

 ```
 The data generated from this command are stored in `res/`.
 You would re-run simulations if:
-- you perform changes in the code and you want to see how things changes
+- you perform changes in the code and you want to see how things change
 - you change some configurations (please check `configurations` folder)
 - you want to check the reproducibility of the simulations

 In modern machines, the simulations could last entire days.
 For this reason, we upload the data in the GitHub release (download [here](https://github.com/cric96/experiment-2022-acsos-round-rl/releases/download/0.1.1/res.tar.gz)).
-In this way, if you want to check regenerate the plots only, you can download the archive in the release.
+In this way, if you want to check to regenerate the plots only, you can download the archive in the release.

-**NB** In order to use the archive, you should unzip it in the root folder of the project.
+**NB** To use the archive, you should unzip it in the root folder of the project.

 After you have gathered the data (either with simulation or downloading it),
 you can  launch the following command to generate the plots presented in the paper: